 “Why?
 Where are we going?”

 “There’s a yoga studio down the street.
-They’re next class is in fifteen minutes.
+The next class is in fifteen minutes.
 We’re getting rid of this tension once and for all.”